 The following credit cards offer the best the highest valued bonuses for airline miles, perks, and credits.

-We rank the Chase Sapphire Reserve℠ as the credit card with the best sign-up bonus, which we value at $1,500.
+We rank the Chase Sapphire Reserve® as the credit card with the one of the best sign-up bonus, which we value at $750.
 To qualify, you must spend $4,000 on the card within the first 3 months of card membership.
-The bonus offer comes in the form of 100,000 Ultimate Rewards, redeemable for travel, statement credit, cash back, or transferred to a participating program.
-However, to get the full $1,500 value, you must redeem your points for travel through the Ultimate Rewards portal.
+The bonus offer comes in the form of 50,000 Ultimate Rewards, redeemable for travel, statement credit, cash back, or transferred to a participating program.
+However, to get the full $750 value, you must redeem your points for travel through the Ultimate Rewards portal.
 Any other redemption will result in a lower value.
 On top of this sweet bonus deal, you get an additional $300 in travel credit each year.
 It is automatically applied to your account as soon as you make a qualifying purchase.

 Southwest Rapid Rewards® Premier Credit Card